 Themes are like the springboards for your website design.
 Magento and WooCommerce have a theme marketplace that allows you to choose themes and add them directly to your store.
-Since they are popular e-commerce platforms, there are plenty of themes available via third-party websites.
+Since they are popular eCommerce platforms, plenty of themes are available via third-party websites.

 WooCommerce can also process a large volume of orders and has an unlimited number of products to handle.
 But if your main focus is on scalability, we would suggest you go with Magento as it can smoothly handle a larger amount of products than WooCommerce.

 Believe it or not, SEO can make or break your online store.
-Luckily, both Magento and WooCommerce are SEO-friendly e-commerce solutions.
-With WooCommerce, you need to optimize your store for search engines in terms of site structure, products and category pages, tags, and many more.
+Luckily, both Magento and WooCommerce are SEO-friendly eCommerce solutions.
+With WooCommerce, you need to optimize your store for search engines in terms of site structure, product and category pages, tags, and many

 On the other hand, Magento offers advanced SEO tools.
 For instance, the Rich Snippets on Magento can make your product data much easier to crawl by search engines.
 With Magento, you can quickly rewrite URLs, generate meta descriptions, optimize images, etc.

-The cost to build a Magento website varies depending on businesses.
-Though there are premium plans for Magento, and they’re pretty expensive.
-However, WooCommerce is a more economical e-commerce platform when pricing is an issue.
+The cost to build a Magento website varies depending on the business.
+Though there are premium plans for Magento, they’re pretty expensive.
+However, WooCommerce is a more economical eCommerce platform when pricing is an issue.

 Talking about features, add-ons, and extensions, no one can beat Magento.
 There are so many useful Magento extensions out there that streamline your online store processes.
 Magento has multistore capabilities, multi-language options, layered navigation, and complex configurable products.

 WooCommerce is a bit behind in comparison.
 It is not a terrible choice; it’s just that they don’t offer the same features.
-However, both e-commerce platforms are comparable with the number of extension and plugin offerings that allow you to power up your store.
+However, both eCommerce platforms are comparable in the number of extensions and plugin offerings that allow you to power up your store.